dmadisetti/.dots/.github/README.md

  > [first template this repository](https://github.com/dmadisetti/.dots/generate), do **not** include additional branches, and continue reading from your new repository.

-if you just want my `.dots` run `setup.sh`. if you want the whole os experience, start with the live disk or
+if you just want my `.dots` run `setup.sh`. if you want the whole os experience, start with [a generated live disk](https://github.com/dmadisetti/.dots/actions/workflows/iso.yml) or

 ```bash
 nix run github:dmadisetti/.dots#live; # make your own install disk (recommended)